 With its immutable infrastructure in place, this retailer is now using blue-green development techniques, bolstering its DevOps approach and reducing the likelihood of interruptions during patching or upgrade activities.

 As a development shop that wears multiple hats, this retailer’s development team was keen to standardize on a single platform.
-Its environment had grown complex and difficult to manage; yet, with new Docker container based microservices working in conjunction with tools like Ansible, Docker Swarm and Hashicorp Consul and Vault, the organization has gained a higher level of automation.
-This automation has in turn allowed developers to get to work faster, iterate with agility, and create more strategic impact to the organization.
+Its environment had grown complex and difficult to manage; yet, with new Docker container-based microservices working in conjunction with tools like Ansible, Docker Swarm and Hashicorp Consul and Vault, the organization has gained a higher level of automation.
+This automation has, in turn, allowed developers to get to work faster, iterate with agility, and create more strategic impact on the organization.

 For this specialty retailer, Flux7 DevOps experts increased the efficiency and effectiveness of the company’s development and IT teams.
 Applying DevOps principles, Flux7 and this specialty retailer created a fully automated CI/CD pipeline, eradicated human error in repeatable tasks, and increased the amount of time developers can spend on strategic projects, setting the stage for the next set of IT modernization projects.
 In the end, this retailer’s development team now has an optimized developer workflow, which has given way to greater innovation that is quickly introduced to customers, creating a direct and immediate impact to the business.

 Set the stage for a future lift and shift move to the cloud

 Fully Automated CI/CD (coupled with an immutable infrastructure)

 This specialty retailer is a well-known household name whose stock is traded on the NYSE.
 With about 100 stores across the US and a strong